Ferret-Master/Scenarios/Scenario File Format.md

 gameType: "Singleplayer", //some scenarios will not work well with more people or require certain properties
 playerCount: 3,
-aiCount:2, //this and playercount will be checked in lobby to prevent crashes hopefully

-winCondition:"Default", //default is sniping commander, other could include KOTH, Assasination(killing a different units to win), or objectives, where you win after completing a certain objective
+aiCount:2, //this and playercount will be checked in lobby to prevent crashes hopefully requireBuilders:true, //this determines whether avatar fabs should be spawned in at the start of the game for each player. requireAIBuilders:true,//determines whether the player will need to spawn in builders for the ai. winCondition:"Default", //default is sniping commander, other could include KOTH, Assasination(killing a different units to win), or objectives, where you win after completing a certain objective

 objectives: [{